Tuning Higher Order Structure in Colloidal Fluids: Methods

 \subsection{Bond order parameters for dipolar colloids}

-One method to quantify the angular correlation between particles as a function of external electric field strength is the bond order parameter (BOP).
-This has already been shown to be sensitive to variation in field strength by Li et al. \cite{li2010}.
-These are calculated by finding the angle made by a reference particle with two of its nearest neighbor.
-For a system consisting of perfect chains, ${\cos^2\theta}$ = 1.
+One method to quantify the angular correlation between particles as a function of external electric field strength is the string fluid order parameter~\cite{li2010}.
+This has already been shown to be sensitive to variation in field strength by Li \emph{et al.}~\cite{li2010}.
+This is calculated by finding the angle $\theta$ made by a reference particle with its two nearest neighbors [see Fig. \ref{figBopString}(c) inset].
+Here we take $\langle \cos^2\theta \rangle$ as the order parameter for the string fluid.
+For a system consisting of perfect strings, $\langle \cos^2\theta \rangle$ = 1.